cadeyrn/newtaboverride/README.md

 ### Planned features

-There are already some features planned for the future but these features are still in the investigation phase so there is nothing to announce yet.
+There are already some new features planned for the future.
 Please suggest your feature requests in the [issues tracker](https://github.com/cadeyrn/newtaboverride/issues).

 ### Languages